Oleander2911/Decrypt/README.md

 And lastly add an alias in the same file(config/app.php) like so `'Decrypt' => 'Oleander29\Decrypt\DecryptServiceFacade'`

-Remember to add a variable to your model so the package can see what fields in can decrypt and what it should not, you need to add the following variable:
+Remember to add a variable to your model so the package can see what fields it can decrypt and what it should not, you need to add the following variable:

 ` protected $encryptable = [
         'field1',